 Is a pet companion the right choice for your aging family member?
 Let’s take a look at all the benefits and considerations that come with companion animals.

-Companion Animals Have Many Benefits
+Companion Pets Have Many Benefits for Seniors

 There are many benefits of owning a pet, no matter what your age.
 For your aging loved one, a pet can drastically help improve their mental and physical health.